Hazelcast Jet Features

 Handling Back Pressure

 In the streaming system, it is necessary to control the flow of messages.
 The consumer cannot be flooded by more messages than it can process in a fixed amount of time.
 On the other hand, the processors should be left idle wasting resources.

 Hazelcast Jet comes with a mechanism to handle back pressure.
 Every consumer keeps signaling to all the upstream producers how much free capacity it has.
 This information is naturally propagated upstream to keep the system balanced.

 Hazelcast Jet benefits from message brokers for ingesting data streams and is able to work as a data processor connected to a message broker in the data pipeline.

 Jet comes with a Kafka connector for reading from and writing to Kafka topics.

 Batches Disguised as Streams

-Although Jet is based on a streaming core, it is supposed to be used on top of bounded, finite datasets (often referred as batch tasks).
-Jet considers such a dataset as a stream that suddenly ends.
+Although Jet is based on a streaming core, it is often used on top of bounded, finite data sets (often referred as batch tasks).
+Jet treats such data sets as if it were a stream that suddenly ends.
 Batches are processed just as streams in the same one-record-per-time streaming core.

-Jet includes connectors for Hadoop Distributed File System (HDFS), for local data files (e.g. CSV or logs) and for Hazelcast IMDG.
-Those should be combined in one pipeline to take advantage of the benefits of each: e.g. reading large datasets from HDFS and using distributed in-memory caches of Hazelcast IMDG to enrich processed records.
+Hazelcast Jet includes connectors for Hadoop Distributed File System (HDFS), local data files (e.g., CSV or logs), and Hazelcast IMDG.
+Those should be combined in one pipeline to take advantage of the benefits of each, e.g., reading large data sets from HDFS and using distributed in-memory caches of Hazelcast IMDG to enrich processed records.